tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 As the example also demonstrates Django's template language, all template commands are enclosed within the tags `{%` and `%}`, while variables whose values are to be placed on the page are referenced within `{{` and `}}` brackets. *Everything* within these tags and brackets is interpreted by the Django templating engine before sending a completed response back to the client.

 Now, save the template file and head over to your web browser.
 Refresh Rango's homepage at `http://127.0.0.1:8000/rango/`, and you show then see a list of categories underneath the page title and your bold message, just like in the [figure below](#fig-ch6-rango-categories-index).
+Well done, this is your first *data-driven webpage!*

 {id="fig-ch6-rango-categories-index"}
 ![The Rango homepage -- now dynamically generated -- showing a list of categories.](images/ch6-rango-categories-index.png)